Angtian/NeMo/README.md

 **Step 1: Prepare Datasets**
 Set ENABLE_OCCLUDED to true if you need evaluate NeMo under partial occlusions.
 Change the path to datasets in file PrepareData.sh, if you have already download these datasets.
 Otherwise this script will automatically download datasets.
-Then run the following commands.
+Then run the following commands:
 ```
 chmod +x PrepareData.sh
 ./PrepareData.sh